|

 Constraint Equations and Mass-Momentum Inequalities,

-and gave two of the overview talks
+and gave two of the overview talks.

-(the slides talks can be found
+The slides from the talks can be found

 - The 31st Pacific Coast Gravity Meeting is being held at the University of